thomasdtran/MOL3022-Project/README.md

 #### REST API

-To spin up the API locally, run the following command from the `Backend` folder:
+To spin up the API locally, run the following command from the `backend` folder:

 `flask --app endpoints run`

+The API will be running on `http://127.0.0.1:5000`.